Quantum4HEP/QUnfold/README.md

 ./classical_unfolding.sh
 ```

-enter the bash script to modify input unfolding parameters.
+enter the bash script to modify the unfolding parameters.

 ## Credits